siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-10-why-data-privacy-is-more-important-than-ever-in-the-age-of-big-data.md

-In this blog post, we will explore why data privacy is more crucial than ever, the current debates surrounding it, and the role of new regulations like GDPR and CCPA in shaping the future of data privacy.
+In this article, we will explore why data privacy is more crucial than ever, the current debates surrounding it, and the role of new regulations like GDPR and CCPA in shaping the future of data privacy.